Ports of Call

 A view of Gustavia Harbour ©

 There are no resorts or mega-hotels, and only 8,000 permanent residents.
 Although not on most cruise itineraries, passengers that disembark here are in for a real treat.
-St Barth's incredible beaches, superb restaurants, and relative inaccessibility has helped make this a magnet for the rich and famous who come to enjoy the serenity and luxury that only St Barths can provide.
+St Barth's incredible beaches, superb restaurants, and relative inaccessibility have helped make this a magnet for the rich and famous who come to enjoy the serenity, luxury and privacy that only St Barths can provide.

 Ships anchor off-shore and tenders ferry passengers into Gustavia harbour, fringed by colourful buildings and moored yachts.